 Understanding DUI Checkpoints in California: Legal Insights and Key Considerations

 In California, DUI checkpoints, also known as sobriety checkpoints, are used by law enforcement to prevent accidents by deterring and detecting impaired driving and as an opportunity to inform the public about dangers of driving under the influence..
-They are an exception to the requirement that a police officer have reasonable suspicion to investigate a driver for DUI, but only if they are conducted in a lawful manner
+They are an exception to the requirement that a police officer have reasonable suspicion to do a DUI Investigation, but only if they are conducted in a lawful manner

 Legality of DUI Checkpoints